 In the Wan Chai district, not far from Happy Valley, there is also a popular option for Italian cuisine.

-Lucciola Italian Restaurant & Bar is located within The Hari hotel in Wan Chai.
+Lucciola Restaurant & Bar is located within The Hari Hong Kong in Wan Chai.
 It is an upscale restaurant and bar specializing in authentic Italian cuisine, situated just a few minutes’ drive from Happy Valley, making it convenient for diners active in the Happy Valley area or living on Hong Kong Island.

 The restaurant’s design follows a modern Italian style, using a distinct amber and green color palette, combined with soft lighting and an open bar design, creating a stylish and somewhat luxurious atmosphere.
 It’s suitable for romantic dates, celebrations, or a post-work drink.
 The seating primarily consists of comfortable sofas and marble tables, paired with neatly arranged wine racks and an open wine display area.
 The ambiance falls somewhere between fine dining and a relaxed enoteca, offering a sense of occasion without being overly formal, making it perfect for semi-formal, semi-casual dinner occasions.